Prairie Song Alliance

 - Open to all ages and all experience levels

 PSA is proud to program Discovery Stages for many beloved Edmonton festivals.
-Discovery Stages are opportunities for artists to play a short (20 to 30 minute) set in front of a live audience in exchange for tips.
+Discovery Stages are opportunities for artists to play a short (20 to 30 minute) set of preferably original material in front of a live audience in exchange for tips.
 This is called busking.
 Our artists perform throughout the year at festivals like:

 And many more

-Artists who consistently perform well on Discovery Stages, and who remain active in the community by helping to promote not only themselves but the events they are a part of, will be asked to take part in Showcases.
+Artists who consistently perform well on Discovery Stages, who continue to develop material and stage presence, and who remain active in the community by helping to promote not only themselves but the events they are a part of, will be asked to take part in Showcases.

 Showcases are the next natural space for artists to perform after they become comfortable performing regularly in front of an audiences.
 Our Venue Partners work with us to curate artist lineups for both regular and special events that allow performers to plan sets of up to an hour of mostly original music to share.
-Our Venue Partners trust us, which means artists selected for showcases must be actively engaged in development and willing to bring complete professionalism to the experience.
+Our Venue Partners trust us, which means artists selected for showcases must be actively engaged in development (i.e. pursuing music more than casually, taking feedback seriously, etc.) and willing to bring complete professionalism to the experience.

 Generally, artists are paid for their performances during showcases, and we also collect tips from the audience.